Eschweiler: Culture

 Eschweiler has three municipal halls (Dürwiß, Kinzweiler and Weisweiler), a cinema, a municipal art collection and the so-called Culture Centre Talbahnhof for cabaret and music events.
 Every summer the Eschweiler Music Festival EMF takes place.
 People go to the numerous pubs around the Market Place and in the old-town alley Schnellengasse.

 Carnival

-Eschweiler is a center of Rhineland carnival.
-It has more than 20 active carnival clubs, and every Monday before Lent it has the third of Germany's longest carnival processions.
+Eschweiler is a centre of Rhineland carnival.
+It has more than 20 active carnival clubs, and every Monday before Lent it hosts the third-longest carnival procession in Germany.